-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Telehealth Services (Non-Medicare covered) \$0 copay for each teleh Teladoc. ealth visit with Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
-Certain types of visits may require internet and a camera- enabled device.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Telehealth Services (Non-Medicare covered) \$0 copay for each telehealth visit with Teladoc.
+Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
+Certain types of visits may require internet and a cameraenabled device.
 Offered 24 hours a day, 7 days a week with board certified doctors.
 Covered services include general medical, behavioral health, and dermatology.
 Must use Teladoc doctors for this benefit.
-To find a provider and schedule and appointment, call 1-800-teladoc (835- 2362) , 24 hours a day, 7 days a week.
+To find a provider and schedule and appointment, call 1-800-teladoc (835-2362) , 24 hours a day, 7 days a week.
 You can also visit Teladoc.com or use the Teladoc mobile app.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Transportation services (Non- Medicare covered) to plan-approved health for up to 24 one-way trips every year proved health-related locations, Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Transportation services (Non- Medicare covered) \$0 copay for up to 24 o to plan-approved health however, any rides not · · · · · · · · · · · · · · · · · · · Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
 You must use SafeRide for this benefit to be covered.
-Health-related locations include in- patient facilities and medical centers.
-Rides may be provided by taxis, rideshare services, vans, and non- emergency medical transport as determined by our transportation partner.
-Uber and Lyft are part of the SafeRide network and subject to availability.
-To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617- 0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
+SafeRide must be authorized 72 hours in advance by ATRIO Health Plans and a rece must be submitted to ATRIO Health Plans for reimbursement.
+All rides, both in and out of network count towards the same up to 24 or Health-related locations include inpatient facilities and medical centers.
+Rides may be provided by taxis, rideshare services, vans, and nonemergency medical transport as determined by our transportation partner.
+Uber and Lyft are part of the SafeRide network and subject to availability. way trips every year to related locations plan-approved health- To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
 Rides should be scheduled at least 48 hours in advance.
-Rides scheduled less than 48 hours in advance are subject to availability .
+Rides scheduled less than 48 hours in advance are subject to availability.
 You must cancel rides at least 3 hours before the scheduled pick-up time.
 If not, the ride will be deducted from your annual ride balance.
 Trips are limited to 75 miles one-way unless approved by the plan.